 UNESCO has declared Naples’ trademark technique of pizza making part of the world’s “intangible heritage”.
 We enjoyed our share of Napolatena(Neapolitan pizza) along with some house wine and finished with a Limoncello, a the lemon-infused liquor made popular by the Amalfi Coast.

 A night in town and dinner at La Fenice, Sorrento, was recommended by the Hotel Minerva staff did not disappoint – authentic Neapolitan pizza, fresh fish and pasta by the bay.

-Amalfi Coast Drive Itinerary
+One day Amalfi Coast Drive Itinerary

 Amalfi, one of the gorgeous towns on the Amalfi Coast